AaltoSciComp/python-for-scicomp/data-visualization.rst

 `Matplotlib <https://matplotlib.org/>`__ is probably the most standard and most widely used library.
 However it is a relatively low-level interface for drawing (in terms of abstractions, not in terms of quality) and does not provide statistical functions.
+Some figures require typing and tweaking many lines of code.

-Many libraries exist with their own strengths, it is also a matter of personal
+Many other visualization libraries exist with their own strengths, it is also a matter of personal preferences:
-preferences:

 - `Seaborn <https://seaborn.pydata.org/>`__: high-level interface to
   Matplotlib, statistical functions built in.